Kunti: Marriage and children

-Kuntibhoja organised Kunti's swayamvara.
-Kunti chose King Pandu of Hastinapur, making her the Queen of Hastinapur.
+Kuntibhoja organised Kunti's svayamvara.
+Kunti chose King Pandu of Hastinapura, making her the Queen of Hastinapura.
 Soon after, during his mission to expand his empire, Pandu, on Bhishma's proposal, married Madri, a princess of Madra in order to secure the vassalage of Madra.
 Kunti was disturbed by her husband's actions, but eventually reconciled with him and treated Madri as a sister.

 Pandu, while hunting in a forest, mistakenly shot and killed Rishi Kindama and his wife as they had taken the form of deer to mate.
 The dying sage then cursed him to die if he tries to embrace or touch his wives.
 Pandu renounced the kingdom and went into exile with Kunti and Madri.

 Pandu could not sire children with his wives due to the curse by sage Kindama.
 A remorseful Pandu met some sages and asked them a way for heaven and salvation.
 They said, without children, one can never aspire for heaven.
 When Pandu expressed to Kunti his despair at the prospect of dying childless, she mentioned the boon granted to her.
 He happily advised her to beget children by suitable, illustrious men.
 Thus, Kunti used the boon granted to her by Sage Durvasa to bear three sons—Yudhishthira by Dharmaraja – god of Justice; Bhima by Vayu – god of wind, and Arjuna by Indra – the king of Svarga (Heaven).
 She also invoked Ashvins for Madri on her behest and Madri gave birth to twin sons, Nakula and Sahadeva.